3jbgv3jkvb3juk/eurodiplomat/README.md

 # eurodiplomat
 Throughout the history Europe was an arena of poltical and military action.
-Can you face the trial of it and be remembered as a winner?
+Can you face the trial and be remembered as a winner?